 The many and strong reasons to promote these desires in others are many and strong reasons to direct social tools such as praise, condemnation, reward, and punishment to promote these desires and aversions.
 This simply involves using the reward system - which is effective in molding malleable desires - to promote those desires one has reason to promote.
 It is true in the same sense that having many and strong reasons to change a tire implies having many and strong reasons to get the jack out of the trunk.

 Moral terms contain elements of praise and condemnation.
 We praise certain people by calling them good and virtuous, by calling them heroes, by giving them plaques and honors, and by saying they did the right thing.
-We condemn them by calling them vicious or evil, calling them liars or bigots or thieves, by shunning or punishing the, and by saying that their actions are wrong.
-There may be cases in which a person uses moral terms without implying praise or condemnation.
-However, these are rare.
+We condemn them by calling them vicious or evil, calling them liars or bigots or thieves, by shunning or punishing them, and by saying that their actions are wrong.

 All of these propositions point to the conclusion that there is an objective rationality to our use of moral terms.
 This rationality carries through to a large set of activities related to how moral terms are used.
 For example, it makes sense of how excuses are used as a defense against condemnation, explains the possibility of conflicting obligations, links "should" to reasons for action that exists, and it does all of this in a way that fits with the natural universe and, in particular, the fact of human evolution.

 Two follow-up questions that one might ask are: (1) "Well, all of these things are objectively true or false, but they don't tell me why I should be moral.
 Why should I be moral?" and (2) Is this a moral theory?
 Are we talking about something that deserves to be called 'moral facts'?"
 The two questions may be related.
 Some may argue that a theory's inability to motivate a person to do the right thing simply be explaining the relevant facts to them cannot properly be called a moral theory.